dychen/django-tutorial/README.md

 <a name="postgres">Set up the Database with Postgres (Local)</a>
 --------------------------------------------------------------
 We're going to use Postgres for our database.
 Databases are great because they're the best way to quickly store, organize, and retrieve tons of information.
 They're like huge spreadsheets that don't suck.
 Each database is composed of tables, each of which is used to store information about something (e.g. a car company may have a car table, a customers table, an employees table, and a transactions table).
 Each table has a schema, which is composed of the columns that make up the table (e.g. for the car table, it could have a car name column, a quantity column, and a price column) and the data types of the columns (e.g. for that same table, the car name would be a string, or VARCHAR, the quantity would be an integer, and the price would be a float or decimal), as well as things like primary and foreign keys that you don't really have to worry about yet.
 Each table is used to store data in the form of tuples (or records).
-For example, the car table could have the tuple (2007 Honda Civic, 20, 15000.00).
+For example, the car table could have the tuple ('2007 Honda Civic', 20, 15000.00).
 For this tutorial, you don't need to know SQL, but it's highly recommended that you learn it.
 Go to the [appendix](#postgrescommands) for a list of a few quick Postgres commands.

 Create a local development database (your Heroku app should already come with a production database so you don't need to worry about that):